Billy Powell: Lynyrd Skynyrd

 Three days after the release of Street Survivors, Skynyrd's chartered Convair CV-240 crashed into a forest near McComb, Mississippi.
 The crash took the lives of singer Ronnie Van Zant, guitarist Steve Gaines, his sister and backing vocalist Cassie Gaines, assistant road manager Dean Kilpatrick, and both pilots.
 The remainder of the band suffered mild to severe injuries.
 Powell suffered severe facial lacerations, almost losing his nose, but was otherwise relatively uninjured.
-He was the first to be released from the hospital, and the only member able to attend the funerals of his fallen bandmates.
+He was the first to be released from the hospital, and the only member able to attend the funerals of his bandmates.

 During the time between the plane crash and the Lynyrd Skynyrd reunion in 1987, Powell joined the Christian rock band Vision in 1984.
 With Vision he recorded three albums (Mountain in The Sky, Vision, and Streetfighter), and toured extensively.
 His keyboard performances were spotlighted in Vision concerts.
 During the concerts, Powell spoke about his newfound Christianity; messages that were also delivered via two bonus tracks included on the album Mountain in the Sky.
 Powell also worked with 38 Special during this time.

 Powell rejoined Lynyrd Skynyrd in 1987 for a tribute tour, and remained with the band until his death.
 At the time of his death, he and guitarist Gary Rossington were the only members from the classic lineup who were active in the band.

 Death

 On January 28, 2009, Powell died at the age of 56 at his home in Orange Park, Florida.
 It was during a break from Skynyrd's touring schedule that Powell suffered a fatal heart attack.
-His death inspired countless tributes, in and out of the Southern rock community and extending across the country-music world, where he had many friends and admirers.
-The music he had recorded with Vision was played exclusively at a private memorial service, and Kid Rock sang a tribute.
-Many Southern Rock musicians were in attendance, including his Skynyrd and Vision bandmates, their families, Hank Williams Jr. and others.
+The music he had recorded with Vision was played at a private memorial service, and Kid Rock sang a tribute.
+Southern Rock musicians in attendance included his Skynyrd and Vision bandmates, their families and Hank Williams Jr..